 Naturally, tahini will have a layer of oil at the top of the jar, use the top layer of tahini with the oil to brush the baking tray with, this is will help the cake not stick.
 This also adds a hint of a nuttier flavor

-If you wish to opt-out of using the vegan butter in the simple syrup, you can do so.
+If you wish to opt-out of using the dairy free butter in the simple syrup, you can do so.
 However, this step really helps give namoura a beautiful sheen.

 You may need to recut the cut semolina cake once it cools down to take out the pieces.